learn-co-curriculum/phase-0-pac-2-intro/README.md

 _evaluated_.

 That will be the purpose of this module, Programming as Conversation, Part 2.
-Here we will learn to wrap _expressions_ to _statements_ that will give us greater flexibility and enrich our communication.
+Here we will learn to wrap _expressions_ in _statements_ that will give us greater flexibility and enrich our communication.

 ## Define a Statement Versus an Expression